sarthak-kumar-shailendra/mechademy/README.md

     --loglevel=info: This option sets the logging level for the worker process.
 The info level provides a moderate amount of log output, which includes basic information about task processing, worker status, and any errors or warnings.

-    3. Open another terminal, navigate to the directory containing the script, and run
+    C. Open another terminal, navigate to the directory containing the script, and run

             python3 mechademy.py